ElectionDataAnalysis/electiondata/docs/User_Guide.md

 FL Commissioner of Agriculture	1	FL Commissioner of Agriculture
 ```

+5. Make any necessary changes to the more straightforward elements.
+It's often easier to add these in bulk later directly from the results files (see below) -- unless you want to use internal names that differ from the names in the results file.
+  * `Party.txt`.
+You may be able to find a list of officially recognized parties on the Board of Election's website.
+  * `Candidate.txt`.
+  * `BallotMeasure.txt`.
+If the ElectionDistrict is not the whole jurisdiction, you may need to add these by hand.
+A BallotMeasure is any yes/no question on the ballot, including judicial retention.
+Each BallotMeasure must have an ElectionDistrict and an Election matching an entry in the `ReportingUnit.txt` or `Election.txt` file.
+  * `Election.txt`.

-5. Revise `XX_starter_dictionary.txt` so that it has entries for any of the items created in the steps above.
+5. Revise `XX_starter_dictionary.txt` so that it has entries for any of the items created in the steps above (except that there is no need to add Elections to the dictionary, as they are never munged from the contents of the results file).
 The 'cdf_internal_name' column should match the names in the jurisdiction files.
 The 'raw_identifier_value' column should hold the corresponding names that will be created from the results file via the munger.
     * It is helpful to edit the starter dictionary in an application where you can use formulas, or to manipulate the file with regular expression replacement.
-If you are not fluent in manipulating text some other way, you may want to use Excel and its various text manipulation formulas (such as =CONCAT())
+If you are not fluent in manipulating text some other way, you may want to use Excel and its various text manipulation formulas (such as =CONCAT()).
+However, beware of Excel's tendency to revise formats on the sly.
+You may want to check `.txt` and `.csv` files manipulated by Excel in a plain text editor if you run into problems.
+(If you've been curious to learn regex replacement, now's a good time!)
     * For each Office and CandidateContest, look in your results file to see what convention that file uses.
 For example, using data from official Florida election results files:
 ```
 cdf_element	cdf_internal_name	raw_identifier_value
-CandidateContest	US House FL District 1	Representative in Congress District 1 CandidateContest	US House FL District 2	Representative in Congress District 2 House FL District 1	Representative in Congress District 1 Office	US House FL District 2	Representative in Congress District 2
+CandidateContest	US President (FL)	President of the United States CandidateContest	US House FL District 1	Representative in Congress District 1 CandidateContest	US House FL District 2	Representative in Congress District 2 Office	US President (FL)	President of the United States Office	US House FL District 1	Representative in Congress District 1 Office	US House FL District 2	Representative in Congress District 2
 ```